In partnership with The Open Society Foundations U.S. Programs,

 Hire a coach or trainer to help design an organizing strategy for local constituencies of criminalized drug users, sex workers, family members or others targeted by policing, including strengthening the engagement of community members in the planning and implementation of pre-arrest diversion programs.

-Resource stipends/expenses to include more survivors of the war on drugs, family members and community members living in poverty in the design or evaluation of arrest diversion programs.
+Enhance stipends or paid expenses to include more survivors of the war on drugs, family members and community members living in poverty in the design or evaluation of arrest diversion programs.

 Pay speaker fees and event costs for a jurisdiction-wide or neighborhood-based forum exploring community need and potential arrest diversion solutions.